alikhere/project-microcks/deployment/cloud-providers/  aws/new.md

   --service-account <SERVICE-ACCOUNT>@<PROJECT-ID>.iam.gserviceaccount.com
 ```

-Wait for 7-8 minutes for the cluster to be provisioned.
+Wait for 7-8 minutes for the cluster to be provisioned and configure node count and disk size based on your usage or team size.

 ### Authenticate with the Service Account

-Authenticate using the service account key to access the GKE cluster.
+Authenticate using the service account.

 ```sh
 $ gcloud auth activate-service-account --key-file=/path/to/microcks-deployer-key.json